froghollow/hello-world/README.md

-# hello-world
+# phonetic-website
-Just another repository
+This repository is used for Git and GitHub training.